LibertyQuinzel/IS601_A7/README.md

 - If `qr_codes/` is missing, create it: `mkdir -p qr_codes`.
 - If Docker push fails on GitHub Actions, confirm the secrets are set and that the target tag/repository exists or the account has permission to create it.

-## License

-This repo doesn't include an explicit license file.
-Add one if you plan to publish or share the code.

-## Want me to push?

-I created and committed this file locally; if you want I can push the commit to `origin/main` for you.